 Motorcoach tours and organized groups are welcome at Fort Ligonier and are coordinated through our Education Department.
-Click here for information on school field trips, scout groups and/or student groups.
-All other group tours (consisting of 10 or more people) must be reserved in advance by contacting us at firstname.lastname@example.org or 724.238.9701.
+Click here for information on group tours.
+All group tours (consisting of 20 or more people) must be reserved in advance by contacting us at firstname.lastname@example.org or 724.238.9701.

 Linchpins in a Clash of Empires

 Fort Ligonier was a key stronghold in the French and Indian War, the North American theatre of the global Seven Years’ War between Great Britain and France along with associated American Indian allies.
 Discover how Fort Ligonier and other local sites helped shape the outcome of a worldwide conflict.